hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

 - Prevent cultural dominance, i.e. no one race/cast of users can have power over another online on our website.
 Also English should not be the only laguage as it is the dominant one.
 - Provide avenue of redress i.e. email, contact , telephone if one of our users is being harmed by another user on our platform

-## COMMUNICATION PLAN -
+## :telephone: Communication Plan
-Teammates
+### Teammates
-We use WhatsApp, google drive, git, Teamgantt, and face-to-face meetings to communicate with teammates Teamgantt is our schedule.
+- We use WhatsApp, google drive, git, Teamgantt, and face-to-face meetings to communicate with teammates
+- Teamgantt is our schedule.
 We mark down, what we are going to do and how long we prepare.
-We will submit our working in here.
+- We will submit our working in here.
 And Git can make a task or command.
-Whatsapp is the main communication.
+- Whatsapp is the main communication.
 But we do not talk about any sensitive information.
 We will note teammates, whether we made changes somewhere or what we did.
 Our documents will store in google drive.

-## Client
+### Client
-- We communicate client by using email and regular meetings
+- We communicate client by using email and regular meetings, on site demos

-## Tech Stack
+## :minidisc: Tech Stack
 MODEL VIEW CONTROLLER (MVC APPROACH)
 - JAVA for the Backend business logic and API
 - MariaDB (mySQL) for our Database Model